How to Сonvert MKV to MP4 on Mac

 Either your device doesn’t support the file’s format, or you need to install a special media player.
 In both cases, converting the file to a suitable format is the best solution.

-The video file must be too large.
+There can be a number of possible explanations.
+Most likely, however, the video file is just too large.
 Reducing its size in a conversion app might help.

-How to Do Lossless Conversion from MKV to MP4 on Mac
+How to Do a Lossless Conversion from MKV to MP4 on Mac

-With our software, you can easily change format from MKV to MP4 on Mac.
-Movavi’s MKV lossless converter for Mac supports not only MKV and MP4, but many other video, audio and image formats as well.
+With our software, you can easily change the format from MKV to MP4 on Mac.
+Movavi’s MKV lossless converter for Mac supports not only MKV and MP4 but many other video, audio, and image formats as well.